Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Conclusions

 \section{Conclusions}

 In this paper, we discussed clustering heuristics and attribution tags, which are the two key techniques implemented in forensic tools used in \vc investigations.
-By empirically quantifying the effect of \cj transactions we illustrated that the reliability of clustering heuristics can only be upheld if the logic of the underlying process is verified and the outcomes are correctly interpreted.
+By empirically quantifying the effect of \cj transactions we illustrated that clustering heuristics can lead to false interpretations.
 We discussed those techniques in the light of internationally accepted legal standards and rules for substantiating suspicions and providing evidence in court.
 From that, we derived a set of legal key requirements and translated them into a data sharing framework that builds on existing legal and technical standards.
 We propose the implementation of this framework in tools used for \vc investigations to safeguard the value of produced evidence.

 Future research on the technical side should focus on additional metrics that can help in quantifying the reliability of clustering results.
-On the legal side, the possibilities and limitations of merging the results of (automated) \clustering techniques with the normative concept of \textquote{suspicion} as well as the necessary persuasion of the court for a conviction need to be further examined.
+On the legal side, the possibilities and limitations of merging the results of (automated) \clustering techniques with the normative concept of ``suspicion'' as well as the necessary persuasion of the court for a conviction need to be further examined.
 It is also worthwhile to consider possibilities for standardizing attribution tags and cluster sharing in the field of international law enforcement.
 Finally, our paper can be an anchor point for future research on other heuristics, mixing techniques, and the applicability of \clustering and \tagging in other \vc systems to foster the evidential value of \vc analyses.

 \printcredits